Immunefi vault program

 - Not to exclude oracle manipulation/flash loan attacks

 - Impacts requiring basic economic and governance attacks (e.g. 51% attack)

 - Lack of liquidity impacts

 The following activities are prohibited by this bug bounty program:

-- Any testing with mainnet or public testnet contracts; all testing should be done on local-forks of either public testnet or mainnet
+- Any testing on mainnet or public testnet deployed code; all testing should be done on local-forks of either public testnet or mainnet

-- Attempting phishing or other social engineering attacks against our customers
+- Attempting phishing or other social engineering attacks against our employees and/or customers

 - Automated testing of services that generates significant amounts of traffic